DoTheEvo/ANGRYsearch/README.md

     * `shift-Tab` - cycle backward through UI elements
     * `arrow up` `arrow down` - navigate through search results
     * `Esc` `ctrl+Q` - exit the application
 * FTS5 is the new version of the indexing extension of sqlite, most distros don't have it yet and are on FTS4.
-The systems that do have it have two additional benefits in the `fast mode`
+The systems that do have it get two additional benefits in the `fast mode`
     * can exclude from search results by using the minus sign: search `wav -home` would show all paths containing the word `wav` except the ones also containing `home`
     * ignorance of diacritic, search for `oko` would also show results like `ôko` `ókö` `Okǒ`

-  to check if FTS5 is available on your system - in update dialog window, hover mouse over the text `• creating new database`
+  To check if FTS5 is available on your system - in update dialog window, hover mouse over the text `• creating new database`

 ### Configuration:

 * **config file** location: `~/.config/angrysearch/angrysearch.conf`
-  You can delete the config file whenever you wish, on the next run/close a new one will be created with default values
+  You can delete the config file whenever you wish, on the next run/close a new one will be created with the default values.

 ![config file screenshot](http://i.imgur.com/KVPv3eV.png)